Command EducationGuide

 Winner of the Pulitzer Prize for Fiction, The Goldfinch is a sweeping and immersive novel that follows the life of Theo Decker, a young man who becomes entangled in the world of art theft after a tragic event at the Metropolitan Museum of Art.
 Set against the backdrop of New York City’s vibrant art scene, Donna Tartt’s masterful storytelling and richly drawn characters make The Goldfinch a captivating and unforgettable read for students interested in the arts.

-A Picture of Dorian Gray by Oscar Wilde
+The Picture of Dorian Gray by Oscar Wilde

 Optimal for: Seniors

-A classic 20th century novel, A Picture of Dorian Gray offers a compelling meditation on the nature of beauty, the corrupting influence of indulgence, and the ethical dilemmas faced by artists and society as a whole.
+A classic 20th century novel, The Picture of Dorian Gray offers a compelling meditation on the nature of beauty, the corrupting influence of indulgence, and the ethical dilemmas faced by artists and society as a whole.
 After having his portrait painted, Dorian makes a Faustian bargain that allows him to remain youthful and handsome while his portrait ages and bears the consequences of his debauchery and sins.
 A leading figure in the decadent movement of the 1890s, Wilde’s provocative ideas about art and aesthetics pulsate through the work, challenging students to understand and interpret artistic value in new ways.

 Antigonick by Anne Carson